 The way you tell the difference between female and male birds is the size of their legs.
 The females are 50 percent larger in size.
 Both birds that we saw banded turned out to be boys.
 We were shown the size difference for the female's leg band, and we definitely had some little baby boys.
 The bands did leave a little room for growth, however the birds were 3 weeks old, and practically full grown.
 They just needed to get all their feathers.

-You can watch the birds too by going to their webcam.
+webcam.
 Since our live visit, we have already spent long periods of time watching the baby birds in their nest.
 It's Ariel's new favorite website.

 Here is Ariel's entry, "I got to see the chicks get banded.
 I was the kid who helped draw blood.
 I think Frightful is a good name.
 I got it from the My Side of the Mountain series.
 She was a very intelligent falcon.
 I liked the book because it shows the life cycle.
 It's a boy name also.
 She was raised in captivity most of her life.
 But then she was able to migrate and started to become more wild.
 I think it's a good name because even though the chick saw a lot of people in their lives so far, they'll still survive in the wild."